The Church of Artificial Intelligence: A Religion in Need of a Responsible Theology

 About the author

-Remington Tonar is a Partner and innovation consultant at Brandsinger, a NYC-based strategy consulting firm with clients ranging from Fortune 500s to fast-growing tech startups.
+Remington Tonar is Managing Director of Cannon Solutions, a firm that builds and operates next generation work spaces for select startups.
+He was previously a Partner at NYC-based strategy consulting firm with clients ranging from Fortune 500s to fast-growing tech startups.
 He holds graduate degrees from NYU (Organizational Communication) and Loyola University Chicago (Theology) and is currently writing his PhD dissertation on technological myth.